hermansildnes/Trampoline-Trouble/README.md

 ## <u>Concept</u>

-A 2d platform-like shooter game built with Java using City Engine, a wrapper around JBox2D.
+A 2d platform-like brawler game built with Java using City Engine, a wrapper around JBox2D.
 The game is inspired by the game [Vikings on Trampolines](https://store.steampowered.com/app/748810/Vikings_On_Trampolines/) by the Norwegian developer D-Pad Studio.
 The player must survive waves of enemies by jumping between trampolines and using weapons to defeat enemies.

 ## <u>Gameplay</u>

-This platform-like game features a player who must stay above the deadly ground by jumping between trampolines.
+This platform-like brawler game features a player who must stay above the deadly ground by jumping between trampolines.
 Waves of enemies spawn, and as they attempt to distract the player from survival, the player collects power-ups in an attempt to defeat them.

 ## <u>How to Play</u>